Exploring Emulsifier & Preservative-Free Emulsions

-Oil Cleansing + a Simple Creamy Vanilla Bean Shower Oil Blend
+Oil Cleansing + a Simple Creamy Vanilla Bean After-Shower Skin Serum

 I don’t know why it took me so long to think of trying this, but OMG y’all, I think I’m in love.
 My “skin twin” sebum mimicking oil trio makes a killer shower oil with a lovely “creamy” texture.
 The tallow thickens and gives a bit of body to the lighter jojoba and squalane oils and the result is a lovely creamy oil blend that resembles a cross between a lotion and an oil and is thick enough to dispense nicely from a pump bottle.